 One note, explored in Limitations below, is that this model does not lend itself to co-design or collaborative engagement, so it's essential that you know your audience to assess whether this is the most effective approach.

 IN YOUR LATTICEWORK.

 As outlined, Minto’s Pyramid is a key communication and presentation approach in the consulting and business world and incorporates the SCQA model and MECE principle in its application.
 It's worth considering MECE as a connected model to Divide and Conquer.
 Incorporate Aristotle's Rhetoric into your messaging to make the most of tested persuasive techniques.

-Depending on context and audience it might be more effective to leverage a very different communication approach in the form of the Hero's Journey, as a way to balance this model your Latticework.
+Depending on context and audience it might be more effective to leverage a very different communication approach in the form of the Hero's Journey.
 Finally, where appropriate, you might supplement this model's lack of collaboration with Design Thinking.